Health Benefits for Retirees

-- Medicare retirees cannot make or receive contributions to a health savings account (HSA) and therefore should not be enrolled in Consumer Directed HealthSelect.
+- Medicare retirees cannot make or receive contributions to a health savings account (HSA) and should not be enrolled in Consumer Directed HealthSelectSM.

-The State of Texas pays for at least part of most retirees’ monthly health care rates (or premiums).
+Currently, the State of Texas pays for at least part of most retirees’ monthly health care rates (or premiums).
 This is called the state contribution.
-If the state doesn’t pay 100% of the premium, the retiree pays the remainder out of his or her annuity.
+If the state doesn’t pay 100% of the premium, the retiree pays the remainder.
 The state’s contribution is based on available funding provided by the Texas Legislature and depends on three things:

-- whether the retiree had at least five years of employment at a State of Texas agency or higher education institution on September 1, 2014, and
+- whether the retiree had at least five years of eligible service at a GBP-participating agency or institution as of Sept.
+1, 2014.

 IMPORTANT NOTICE ABOUT INSURANCE: Health and other insurance benefits for employees and retirees are subject to change based on available state funding.
 The Texas Legislature determines the level of funding for such benefits and has no continuing obligation to provide those benefits beyond each fiscal year.